akadorkin/vps-network-tuning-script/README.md

 | dedicated  | 2097152       | 2097152    | ~8 GB |
 | dedicated+ | 4194304       | 4194304    | ~8 GB |

+Notes:
+- Swap is only created or resized if there is no swap partition
+- Conntrack size is computed from RAM and CPU, then limited to the profile range
+- Existing limits are never decreased

 ---

 ## Backups and rollback